 The national committee has determined starting times for the semifinal and championship games.

-The semifinal games will start at 11 a.m. and 3 p.m.
-Eastern time.
-The championship game will start at noon Eastern time.
+The semifinal games will start at 3 p.m. and 6 p.m. local time.
+The championship game will start at noon local time.

 Semifinal Clock Time

 The following information pertains to pregame clock time for the semifinal games.